Recognising advanced level practice in nursing

 Credentialing is open to nurses who can demonstrate that they are working at an advanced level, practise in the NHS or independent sector and are either members or non-members of the RCN.
 Further information can be found in our Credentialing handbook.

 Nurses working at an advanced level discuss credentialing

 Nurses will require a relevant master's qualification, non-medical prescribing rights and an active membership of the NMC to credential.

 Nurses who successfully achieve the full master’s qualification, including non-medical prescribing, from an RCN accredited university will have the credential awarded, at no cost, for the first three years.
 You can view a full list of RCN accredited programmes here.

-Transitional arrangements are in place for nurses who do not have a full master's but are currently working at an advanced level.
+Transitional arrangements are in place until 31st December 2022 for nurses who do not have a full master's but are currently working at an advanced level (Model D - level 6 and/or 7 credits route).
 Once a nurse has gained the credential through these arrangements RCN does not expect them to complete a full master's in the future to retain the award.
 Apply here

 Please review the credentialing models in order to gain a clear understanding of which one you fit under before applying for Credentialing.